Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/chat-faq.md

 <img class="responsive-img" src="../images/chat-history-options.png" alt="Choose chat history to show new members" width="90%">

-The following 3 options appear in the dropdown when collapsed:
+The following 3 options appear in the drop-down when collapsed:

 - *Don't share any history*